A Look at the Total Cost of Ownership of HubSpot vs Salesforce.

 Software Costs

-How much are companies spending on CRM software and adjacent technology?
+What are companies spending on CRM software and adjacent tools?

 Approximately how much does your organization spend on CRM and integrated sales, marketing, and service software per month?